-- Participants will be expected to attend 8 virtual sessions (10-3 pm with a lunch break) starting in November 2020 and ending in June 2021 (Note: sessions will not be recorded)
+- Participants will be expected to attend 8 virtual sessions (10:00 am - 4:00 pm with 90 minutes for lunch and rest breaks throughout the day) starting in May through December 2022 (Note: sessions will not be recorded)

 - Participants are required to participate in all 8 sessions to help build relationships and community with cohort members

-- Participants are asked to complete an intake assessment and conversation, participate in check-ins between the cohort sessions, and may be asked to participate in post-cohort updates and evaluation activities.
-There may be an occasional pre-reading (an article or a report) before at the most two sessions.
+- Participants will engage in optional community conversation between the cohort sessions and will be asked to fill out evaluations for each convening.
+There may be an occasional pre-reading (an article or a report) for 2 two convenings, at most.